The Elliot Wave Theory in Gold Trading

 Three pattern (corrective trend) - uses A, B, C

-By analyzing these patterns on a gold chart and applying the Elliott Theory, gold traders are able to decide where to get in and where to get out by identifying points at which the xauusd market is likely to turn.
+By analyzing these patterns on a chart and applying the Elliott Theory, gold traders are able to decide where to get in and where to get out by identifying points at which the market is likely to turn.

 Rules for Elliott Count in Gold Trading

-Based on the xauusd market patterns formations formed by this trading theory, there are several guidelines & rules for valid Counts:
+Based on the market patterns formations formed by this trading theory, there are several guidelines & rules for valid Counts:

 - Wave 2 should not go below the beginning of Part 1.